ReggieYang/superCRM/README.md

-# superCRM
+# SuperCRM
-supercrm

-crm system for android
+CRM system for android based on Wechat application "SuperCRM".